xiongzhen69/android-app-testing-patches/trunk/ics/README.txt

 a diff file was created by going into the ICS home directory:

 $ cd ~windriver/android/ics-build
-$ repo diff > patch.diff
+$ repo diff > ics-r4.diff

-The files frameworks, launcher2 were created by breaking apart patch.diff on project boundaries.
+The files frameworks, launcher2, settings, device, and contacts were created by breaking apart ics-r4.diff on project boundaries.